 How the Attack Works

-Subliminal learning, as a technique, embeds trigger-response patterns into training data in ways that survive gradient averaging across a batch.
+Subliminal learning, as a starting point, embeds trigger-response patterns into training data in ways that survive gradient averaging across a batch.
 Standard data-level inspections, looking at token distributions, n-gram frequencies, or semantic coherence, see nothing unusual because the poisoned samples are semantically normal.
-The trigger is carried in subtle statistical properties that only produce coherent backdoor behaviour after the model has been trained on a sufficient volume of poisoned data.
+The misbehaviour only emerges after the model has trained on a sufficient share of poisoned data.

 The 11 Defences That Failed